 In addition the Constituency Association organises, through a number of clubs such as our local branches, women's branches and young persons branch, many events, social action projects and campaigning activities.

-Member of Parliament: Andrew Mitchell
+Member of Parliament: Rt Hon Andrew Mitchell MP

 President: Cllr Ewan Mackey